A charming, expert stand-up

 With a reputation for smart, accessible stand-up, Stuart’s enthusiasm and natural charm conceal a quick wit and fearlessness honed by his early career as a street performer.

-In addition to his stand-up credentials, recent years have seen Stuart build a reputation as a highly skilled interviewer and engaging host.
-His always insightful and often inspiring The Comedian’s Comedian podcast shines a light on the darkest creative secrets of his fellow comics, and is much beloved by comedy fans, performers and industry alike.
-Previous guests include Russell Brand, Jimmy Carr, Tim Minchin, Russell Howard, Sarah Millican, Al Murray, Ross Noble, Tim Vine and David O’Doherty.
+In addition to his stand-up credentials, Stuart has built a reputation as a highly skilled interviewer and engaging host.
+His always insightful and often inspiring The Comedian’s Comedian podcast shines a light on the darkest creative secrets of his fellow comics, and is revered by comedy fans, performers and industry alike.
+Previous guests include Jimmy Carr, Tim Minchin, Russell Howard, Sarah Millican, Bo Burnham, Bill Burr, Jen Kirkman and James Acaster.

 Stuart is an Edinburgh Festival Fringe veteran.
-Having been introduced to the festival as a street performer originally, he has since performed seven solo shows at the festival and presented The Comedian’s Comedian podcast at the Fringe three times.
-Stuart’s critically-acclaimed 2016 show Compared To What subsequently toured around the world.
-His next show, Like I Mean It, was again a massive success, winning the Leicester Comedy Festival Award for Best New Show and again touring internationally.
-His new show, End Of, debuted to rave reviews at the 2018 Fringe, earning a recommendation from the British Comedy Guide as one of their best shows at the festival.
-It will tour the UK in 2019.
+Having been introduced to the festival as a street performer, he has since taken seven solo stand-up shows and presented The Comedian’s Comedian podcast at the Fringe three times.
+Stuart’s critically-acclaimed 2016 show Compared To What subsequently toured internationally.
+2017’s Like I Mean It was another massive success, winning the Leicester Comedy Festival Award for Best New Show and again touring internationally.
+Stuart’s latest show, End Of, debuted to rave reviews at the 2018 Fringe, earning a recommendation from the British Comedy Guide as one of their best shows at the festival.
+Stuart is currently touring End Of in the UK.

 - Amused Moose Edinburgh Comedy Awards 2015: Best Show – Nominee